TheLord699/SideScrollerPython/README.md

 What I’ve learned from this project:
 Just because you can code, doesn’t mean you should.

-The project is 100% python using Pygame for rendering, I did do some tests with switching to rendering using ModernGl though I've decided that
-I'll probably just use Pygame as I'll have to rewrite rendering
+I did do some tests with switching to rendering using ModernGl though I've decided that I'll probably just use Pygame as I'll have to rewrite rendering